Employers do employee Monitoring to observe their staff members and monitor their whereabouts and activities.

-The goal is to protect the company against possible data breaches, as with monitoring emails.
+The goal is to protect the company against possible data breaches by monitoring emails.
 Having control over who your employees talk to and what they share will allow you to control how your data is used.

 US Laws for Company Phone Calls & Voicemail Monitoring